shilpasy/citeseq_autoencoder/README.md

 The data can be downloaded at:
 https://www.dropbox.com/sh/sm8vqmmv1d6cmst/AAC6aQoPtlReMSKmITnkxNiQa?dl=0

-To run the clustering notebook, you will need to have R and the Seurat package installed by typing:
+To run the preprocessing script, you will need to have R and the Seurat package installed by typing:
 `install.packages('Seurat')`
 `library(Seurat)`

-To run the autoencoder notebooks, you will need to have Python 3.6 or later and install Pytorch v1 and the fastai library by typing:
-`conda install -c pytorch -c fastai fastai`

-To use Pip install, please first install Pytorch following the instructions on: https://pytorch.org/
+To run the autoencoder notebooks, please install Pytorch following the instructions on: https://pytorch.org/

-and then install fastai by typing:
-`pip install fastai`